 Disclosure.
 I strive to offer field-tested and trustworthy information, insights, and advice.
 I have no financial affiliations with or interests in any brands or products, and I do not publish sponsored content

 This website is supported by affiliate marketing, whereby for referral traffic I receive a small commission from select vendors like Amazon or REI, at no cost to the reader.
+As an Amazon Associate I earn from qualifying purchases.

 The wrist cinch is a move in the right direction.
 Showa, if you’re reading this, we still need an insulated mitt–not glove.